 Each of us is unique.
 We are individuals.
-And yet there are universalities we all share.
-As we move through life, experiencing love, pain, rejection, affirmation, indifference, sun, clouds, injustice and shadows, we change.
-This is true for all people in all religions, as well as for those who are not necessarily oriented toward religious belief.
-We are re-formed or re-fashioned by the path we are on, the life we are given, or later choose for ourselves, those who travel with us, how we respond to whatever confronts us and the beliefs we invite to shape us.
+And yet there are similarities we all share.
+As we move through life, experiencing love, pain, rejection, affirmation, indifference, injustice and shadows, we change.
+This is true for everyone in all religions, as well as for all who are not necessarily oriented toward religious belief.
+We are re-fashioned by the path we are on, the life we are given, or later choose for ourselves, those who travel with us, how we respond to whatever confronts us and the beliefs we invite to shape us.

 But I’m getting ahead of myself!

 Every one of us begins with a need to establish who we are.
 These impressions about ourselves come from a host of sources – basically everything we experience and everyone we encounter.
 If our early life has had a good balance of affirmation and demand, love and boundaries, opportunities and challenges, we have a good foundation.
 Early on we paint a picture, hoping a strong identity will be the backdrop, security in our community / family will add splashes of dynamic color, tools to be effective in our chosen field will enhance with texture and depth.
 Added to that, we long for a spiritual depth that is life-giving and meaningful.